Witus13/iron-swipeable-pages/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+For best development experience, it's recommended to have **[Polymer CLI](https://www.polymer-project.org/3.0/docs/tools/polymer-cli)** installed.
+It provides functionality such as serving element docs locally and testing framework.